thecodeassassin/influxdb.com/content/docs/v0.9/query_language/continuous_queries.md

 ### Downsampling Continuous Queries

 This is expected to be the primary use case for continuous queries.
 When a continuous query is created from a select query that contains a `GROUP BY` time() clause, InfluxDB will write the aggregate into the target time series when each time interval elapses.
-On creation, the cluster will backfill old data asynchronously in the background.
+Continuous queries are not applied to historical data.
+See GitHub Issue [#211](https://github.com/influxdb/influxdb/issues/211) to follow development of the historical backfill feature for continuous queries.

 ```sql
 CREATE CONTINUOUS QUERY clicks_per_hour ON mydb BEGIN